shorebirdtech/website/src/pages/jobs.md

 necessary costs, with redundant code-bases, teams, bug lists.
 Flutter has proven that high-quality multi-platform is possible.
 However, adopting Flutter can be challenging since the default offerings from Google are sometimes an ill fit or incomplete for non-Google teams.
-Shorebird is filling in the gaps business need to be successful with Flutter development, starting with code push.
+Shorebird is filling in the gaps businesses need to be successful with Flutter development, starting with code push.

 There are more screens every day, and they don't all run iOS (or even Android).